-If you can afford Amtrak, and that will be $170 round-trip between New York and Philly, it takes about 2 hours to get from Penn Station to the 30th Street Station at 30th & Market Streets, just across the Schuylkill River from Center City.
+If you can afford Amtrak, and that will be $110 round-trip between New York and Philly, it takes about 2 hours to get from Penn Station to the 30th Street Station at 30th & Market Streets, just across the Schuylkill River from Center City.
 Unlike the dull post-1963 Penn Station, this building is an Art Deco masterpiece from 1933, and is the former corporate headquarters of the Pennsylvania Railroad.
-(Ironically, it never had the official name “Pennsylvania Station” or “Penn Station.”)
+Ironically, it never had the official name "Pennsylvania Station" or the nickname "Penn Station."
 You might recognize its interior from the Eddie Murphy film Trading Places.
-(If you can’t afford Amtrak, or if you can but you’d rather save money, I’ll get to what to do in a minute.)
+(If you can't afford Amtrak, or if you can but you'd rather save money, I'll get to what to do in a minute.)

-However, this is an 8:30 PM kickoff, and the last train of the night from 30th Street to New York is at 11:04 PM, probably during the 3rd quarter.
-So unless you want to hang around a Philadelphia train station from about 12:30 to 3 in the morning when the overnight train leaves, or you can get a hotel and leave Monday morning (which would be a problem if you have to work that day), Amtrak really isn't an option on this occasion.
+However, this is an 8:30 PM kickoff, and the last train of the night from 30th Street to New York is at 12:14 AM, and you might not get back in time, especially if the game goes to overtime.
+So unless you want to hang around a Philadelphia train station from about 12:30 to 5:15 in the morning when the first train of the night leaves, or you can get a hotel and leave Monday morning (which would be a problem if you have to work that day), Amtrak really isn't an option on this occasion.